bevyengine/bevy-website/content/news/2024-02-03-bevy-0.13/index.md

 <div class="release-feature-authors">authors: @pcwalton</div>

-Computing lighting in real time is expensive!
+Computing lighting in real time is expensive;
-But for elements of a scene that never move (like rooms or terrain), we can get much prettier lighting and shadows for much cheaper by computing it ahead of time using **global illumination**, then storing the results in a "baked" form that never changes.
+but for elements of a scene that never move (like rooms or terrain), we can get prettier lighting and shadows for cheaper by computing it ahead of time using **global illumination**, then storing the results in a "baked" form that never changes.
-Global illumination is a more sophisticated (and expensive) approach to lighting that often uses raytracing.
+Global illumination is a more sophisticated (and expensive) approach to lighting that often uses ray tracing.
 Unlike Bevy's default lighting tools, it takes into account light bouncing off of other objects, producing more realistic effects through the inclusion of indirect light.